huang-feiyu/xv6-lab/README.md

 My design policy: steal from kernel... =>
 It is fairly easy to implement, because the skeleton has done almost everything.

+## Using thread

+Explore parallel programming with threads and locks using a hash table.

+Add a lock to each bucket, I should do this lab before lock.